Behan-Ravishka/Behan-Ravishka/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">
 <div align="center">
     <h2>🚀 About Me</h2>
-    <p>I'm an <b>undergraduate</b> with many professional skills and a strong personality.
+    <p>I'm an <b><i>SE Undergraduate</i></b> with many professional skills and a strong personality.
 I'm passionate about learning new things and growing my knowledge base.
 I'm always looking for ways to challenge myself and to better myself as an individual.
 I aim to use the opportunities available to me and ensure that I am making the most out of my life experiences.</p>
 </div>
 <div align="center">
     <h2>📢 Available On</h2>